In recent years, veganism has moved into the mainstream, and many people living with diabetes today eat a vegan diet.

 How do I get started on a plant-based diet?

 8 tips to get started on a Whole-Foods, Plant-Based diet with diabetes

 Base your meal on vegetables.
-Fill at least half your plate with a variety of non-starchy vegetables such as mixed leafy greens, green beans, roasted brussels sprouts, cauliflower, broccoli, asparagus, cabbage.
+Fill at least half your plate with a variety of non-starchy vegetables such as mixed leafy greens, green beans, roasted brussels sprouts, cauliflower, broccoli, asparagus, and cabbage.

 Make meat an accent.
 When (if) you eat meat, reduce the amount and make it the accent rather than the main course of your meal.

 Choose whole foods.
 Choose foods that are whole, minimally processed, and unrefined such as fruits, vegetables, legumes, whole grains, nuts, and seeds.

 Choose high fiber.
 The higher the fiber per serving, the more it tends to cause a lower GI response, which can be exceptionally helpful for those with diabetes.
 Choose foods such as berries, cruciferous vegetables, nuts, seeds, leafy greens.

 Upgrade your fats.
 Trade out highly processed and saturated fats for fats from whole plant sources such as avocados, olives, nuts, and seeds.
 Limit fats from oils, you will get more nutrients from eating the whole food.